Ryan-1234-tech/Parkinsons-Disease-Prediction/README.md

 Model

 The Support Vector Machine classifier is used because it handles high-dimensional data effectively and provides clear decision boundaries for classification tasks.

-Results

-The SVM model performs well on the dataset and serves as a solid baseline for predicting Parkinson’s Disease using vocal features.